fazla043264/demoshoppingapiwithflask/README.md

 For all the requirements please check the __requirements.txt__ file.

-This application is also deployed to Heroku
+This application is also deployed to Heroku with postgreSQL